 14Ts033 Nudol PL-19 Anti-Satellite

 The Russian PL-19 Nudol system is a variant of the A-235 anti-missile system developed by the Nudol Design Bureau), is primarily focused on anti-satellite missions.
+Often mentioned in the media, "Nudol", contrary to popular misconception, has nothing to do with missiel defense.
+It is an anti-satellite complex that is currently being tested and on the basis of which the long-range echelon of the anti-missile defense system will probably be recreated in the future.
 It had been tested seven times by January 2019.
 It is the 19th system observed at the Plesetsk launch facility [hence PL-19] according to the US military intelligence, It is expected that Russian anti-satellite weapons will be aimed at communications satellites and imagery intelligence satellites in low Earth orbit.
 "Nudol" is a two-stage solid fuel rocket which is stored in sealed transport-launch container, and in a combat position located in the special silo.
 There are capable of intercepting nuclear warheads and advanced hypersonic aircraft in the near space and the stratosphere.
 The performance characteristics "Nudol" are much superior to its predecessor — missile complex A-135 "Cupid."
 So, it can hit a target at a distance up to 1,500 kilometers (850 kilometers from the A-135), and interception rate it increased to Mach 10 (compared to the Mach 3.5 of the A-135).

 The 14Ts033 Nudol was developed by the Almaz-Antey air defense concern together with the Novator design bureau (Yekaterinburg, rocket 14A042).
 The development of a modernized version of the A-135 missile defense system was set by Decree of the USSR Council of Ministers No. 585-119 on the construction of the A-135 system, which was released on June 7, 1978.
 The first draft design of the A-235 missile defense system was probably protected in 1985-1986.
 As part of the work on the A-235 missile defense system, a new missile system was developed for the long-range atmospheric interception of ballistic and space targets to replace the missile system with the 51T6 missile system of the A-135 missile defense system.